Compulsed/cdk-lambda-typescript-otel-honeycomb/README.md

 This demo project is a reference for the simplest possible set up.
 Review the /lib directory for changes you will need to make to your application.

+**Additional benefits to the project**

+- Provides a TYPED decorator style function (spanify) to reduce nesting from `startActiveSpan`
+    - Spanify provides a sane default exception handling
+- Adds TS typing back to the `@opentelemetry/api` methods

-**Improvements to this project**
+**Todo improvements to the project**

-- startActiveSpan types (decorator)
-- Add types to OTel (difficult due to require rather an import)
+- Push traces to honeycomb when lambda code is run locally (this will require a different codepath that calls a local version of `@opentelemetry/api`)
-- Update the layer to pull from deployment region
+- Remove us-east-1 from the layer and pull the region from CDK